csr632/react-hook-svs/README.md

 ## Key ideas and demos

 - Get service output immediately in the hosting component.
 You **no longer need to wrap your top component with provider HOC** to get service output in it.
-  - Formerly(without `react-hook-svs`), if you want to get service output in the top component, you have to lift the service up: wrap your top component with provider HOC, then use `useContext(ServiceCtx)` in your top component to get the service output.
-But with `react-hook-svs`, you just run the service in the hosting component, and the output will be returned(just like normal hooks).
+  - Formerly(without `react-hook-svs`), if you want to get service output in the top component, you are forced to lift the service up: wrap your top component with provider HOC, then use `useContext(ServiceCtx)` in your top component to get the service output.
+But with `react-hook-svs`, you just run the service in the hosting component, and the output is returned immediately(just like normal hooks).
   - This is one of the major advantages compared with [unstated-next](https://github.com/jamiebuilds/unstated-next).
 This helps you to reduce boilerplate code.
   - [The basic demo](https://codesandbox.io/s/github/csr632/react-hook-svs/tree/master/src?fontsize=14&hidenavigation=1&moduleview=1&theme=dark) illustrates that.
 - Besides composing with normal React hooks, `react-hook-svs` give you even more composability: **service composition**. **Service composition is achieved by running two services in same scope.
 So the latter ones can consume the former ones.** Service composition give you following benefits: